iqhive/runtime.link/Readme.md

 standards and interfaces.
 These are intended to act as a reference on how the package can be utilised and also as readily available interfaces that can be imported into your Go projects.
 We aim to keep a consistent level of quality for these packages.
-Currently we are aiming to include the latest complete standards for:
+Currently we are aiming to include a useful representation of:

 * C
 * POSIX
 * OpenGL
 * GNU
+* SODIUM

-Common command line programs and shared libraries that are readily available on many systems can be discovered under the 'std' and 'oss' subdirectories under each link layer.
+Common command line programs and shared libraries that are readily available on many systems can be discovered under the 'com', 'std' and 'oss' subdirectories under each link layer.

 ## Proprietary Software Interfaces